Call 1.866.825.3005 for more information

 Andy's main line of work is related to electronics.
 He owns a design company, teaches at the University of Buenos Aires, and has published research articles and delivered presentations at conferences.
 In my spare time, Andy enjoys reading, playing soccer, cooking for friends and spending time with my loved ones.

-1. Performance of the portfolio manager’s account is calculated by Covestor on a daily time-weighted basis, including cash and broker commissions.
-More
+1. Performance of the portfolio manager's account is calculated by Covestor on a daily time-weighted basis, including cash, dividends and earnings distributions and broker commissions.
+Manager returns include trades and positions that fail Covestor's trading rules, as a result, actual client returns will differ.
+Covestor advisory fees are simulated and applied retro-actively to present the portfolio return "net-of-fees".

 2. Past performance is no guarantee of future results.
 Periodic and since inception performance returns are calculated daily.
 Monthly vs. S&P 500 return and the corresponding spark chart is calculated to the most recent month end date.

-3. The subscription minimum is the minimum subscription required to follow a particular portfolio.
+3. The investment minimum is the minimum investment required to follow a particular portfolio.
 The minimum amount is determined by Covestor, based on the characteristics of the underlying portfolio.
 It should not be considered as specific investment advice for your investment situation.